tencentyun/intlcloud-documents/yehe_doc/人工智能/人脸核身/快速入门/流程指引_intl_en.md

 FaceID also provides a "Quick API Run" tutorial to help you debug and test the service.

 ### Step 4.
 View calls
-For more information on FaceID billing and payment modes, please see Purchase Guide.
+For more information on FaceID billing and payment modes, see [Billing Overview](https://intl.cloud.tencent.com/document/product/1061/37023?!editLang=en).

-You can log in to the [FaceID Console](https://console.cloud.tencent.com/faceid) to view service call details.
+You can log in to the [FaceID console](https://console.cloud.tencent.com/faceid) to view call details.